Nuclear Medicine Imaging

 Please note, we can only accept international applicants who hold a tier 2 visa and UK/EU health professionals.
 This course is not suitable for applicants who require a tier 4 visa.

 International applicants will be required to show proficiency in English.
-An IELTS score of 7.0 is proof of this.
+An IELTS score of 7.0 (with no element below this) is proof of this.

 Accreditation of Prior Learning (APL)

 We welcome applications from students who may not have formal/traditional entry criteria but who have relevant experience or the ability to pursue the course successfully.